Sources for Charity, NGO, and Political Campaign Group Archives

 Rhodes House Library, Bodleian Library

-The Bodleian Library of Commonwealth and African Studies at Rhodes House, Oxford holds the archive of the Anti-Apartheid Movement.
+The Bodleian Library of Commonwealth and African Studies at Rhodes House, Oxford holds the archives of Oxfam and the Anti-Apartheid Movement.

 Southampton University Special Collections